GRANT ROUTING & REVIEW POLICY

-What parts of a modular grant need to be submitted to the Grant Review & Analysis Office for review?
+What parts of a modular grant need to be submitted to Grant Services & Analysis for review?

 All of the administrative shell components need to be submitted for review.
 The only difference between the review of a modular proposal and the review of a categorical proposal are the budget and justification pages.